Lihat Artikel Lainnya

 ifrs accounting principle

-By using IFRS principles, such as fair presentation and the accrual basis of accounting, businesses in the Philippines can present financial statements that are consistent with international practices.
+By using IFRS principles, such as fair presentation and the accrual basis of accounting, businesses in the Philippines can present financial statements consistent with international practices.
 For companies aiming to expand globally, IFRS adoption is a key factor in gaining trust from international stakeholders and facilitating smooth financial communication on a global scale.

 SkemaHarga